-When you choose a contraceptive method, many factors come into play, including your age, health, emotional maturity, marital status and religious convictions.
+When you choose a birth control method, many factors come into play, including your age, health, emotional maturity, marital status and religious convictions.
 Knowing your options is part of the decision process — but an honest assessment of yourself, your partner and your relationship is just as important.
-Most people have to make some trade-offs.
-You might, for instance, prefer to deal with the mild side effects of a hormonal contraceptive in exchange for effectiveness, or forgo the convenience of an IUD for the low cost of a barrier method.
 Ideally, you and your partner will discuss the options and reach a mutually beneficial decision.

 Terms and conditions of use